American Greetings: American Greetings

 Fruchtenbaum was terminated in June 2000 for insider trading policy violation after the board learned that he purchased stock via options, then sold them in December 1998 before the announcement of the new inventory system implementation's expected loss.
 Board member James C. Spira was then appointed vice-chairman.

 In November 2000, Spira was appointed to oversee a massive overhaul.
 The company cut 1,500 jobs, closed six manufacturing and distribution centers, discontinued Forget-Me-Not, one of its four main U.S. card brands, and cut the offered greeting cards to 10,000 from 15,000.
 The firm also shifted to recognizing sales at the retailer's register, not when it was stocked on the retailer's shelves in order to better control inventory.
 This cost them $300 million, and was highly unprofitable in the 2001 and 2002 fiscal years.

-In its online sector in 2001, American Greeting purchase the Egreetings Network shares that Gibson did not already own.
+In its online sector in 2001, American Greeting purchased the Egreetings Network shares that Gibson did not already own.
 In January 2002, the company purchased Blue Mountain Arts (BlueMountain.com) from Excite@Home with Excite to buy ads on American Greeting websites and Blue Mountain would continue providing ecards for Excite.
 The company thus had four online greeting cards website including BeatGreets.com, a musical greetings website.
 While the online operations expected to become profitable by the fourth quarter 2002, the division had a lower loss than in the prior year.

-In 2003, Morry Weiss's sons, Zev and Jeffrey, became CEO and President respectively; Morry Weiss remained Chairman.
+In 2003, Morry Weiss's sons, Zev and Jeffrey, became CEO and president respectively; Morry Weiss remained chairman.
 American Greetings had also branched out onto the internet and owned a network of websites.
-October 25, 2007, American announced the purchase of Webshots from CNET for $45 million in cash.
+In October 2007, American Greetings bought Webshots from CNET for $45 million in cash.

 In July 2004, American Greetings sold MagniVision to an affiliate of Foster Grant sunglasses manufacturer.
 In October 2005, American Greetings recalled its Sesame Street toy sunglasses sold from December 2003 through August 2005, because the lenses can separate from the frames, posing a choking hazard to young children.

-American Greetings on February 24, 2009 purchased Recycled Paper Greetings.
-In two cash deals with Schurman Fine Papers on April 17, 2009, the company sold its remaining 341 stores to them, and in the second deal bought Schurman's wholesale division, Papyrus brand cards and paper products, and a 15% equity stake in Schurman.
+American Greetings purchased Recycled Paper Greetings in February 2009.
+Two months later, in two cash deals with Schurman Fine Papers on April 17, the company sold its remaining 341 stores to them, and in the second deal bought Schurman's wholesale division, Papyrus brand cards and paper products, and a 15% equity stake in Schurman.

 In April 2010, the company closed its DesignWare plant in Kalamazoo as the company moved to Amscan for manufacturing their party goods.
 American Greetings received $25 million and a warrant for 2 percent of common stock in AAH Holdings, Amscan's parent corporation, while Amscan received inventory, equipment and processes.
 In Mexico, the company moved strategically to a third party distributor model and closed its warehouse there.